BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 ### REQ-1 (fork by default)

-The client (with BUIP055 implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.
+The client (with BUIP-UAHF implementation) shall default to activating a hard fork with new consensus rules as specified by the remaining requirements.

-RATIONALE:: It is better to make the BUIP055 active by default in a special HF release version.
+RATIONALE:: It is better to make the UAHF active by default in a special HF release version.
 Users have to download a version capable of HF anyway, it is more convenient for them if the default does not require them to make additional configuration.

 NOTE 1: It will be possible to disable the fork behavior (see REQ-DISABLE)

 ### REQ-2 (configurable activation time)